-We are working to help sort all of this out by research and connecting to some of the best Canadian professionals: tradespeople, architects, engineers, builders, planners, suppliers, emerging and established communities; other tiny house pioneers and government offices across our amazing country.
+We are working to help sort all of this out by research and connecting to some of the best Canadian professionals: tradespeople, architects, engineers, builders, planners, suppliers, emerging and established communities; other tiny house pioneers and government offices across our fantastic country.

 Visit our FAQ to learn more.

 Strength is in an organisation to a collective effort.

 Keep Tiny Home Alliance Canada in your browser favourites, subscribe to your blog, signup on the Forum and check out our Facebook page.
 Feel free to share your story and thoughts!

 Micro House: A residential building 100 square feet or less.
 May also be called “tiny”.